YIN-Renlong/venezuela-earthquake-copernicus-data-dashboard-2026/README.md

 ### **8. `state.js` responsibilities and design decision**

-The user explicitly requested that the state model should not be changed at the function-logic level.
+The state model should not be changed at the function-logic level.
 Therefore `state.js` is not a new reactive architecture.
 It is a centralized version of the old global variables.

 It exports one shared `state` object and two helper functions for layer visibility: